- 4 Min Read

 But the star of the show happens at dusk when the scarlet ibis, who roost on the island, return en masse from their daily hunting expeditions to Venezuela.
 For nearly 45 minutes each night, flocks of these vibrant red birds can be seen flying home from out over the ocean.
 “You honestly can’t believe the color,” Martin says.
 “You see them coming to roost and with the backdrop of the green leaves, they’re just a brilliant scarlet red.
 It's incredible.”

-Encounter all four of these pristine places—plus, the Amazon—on our 24-day Wild South America: The Guianas to Brazil.
+Encounter all four of these pristine places—plus, the Amazon—on our 24-day Wild South America: Trinidad, Guyana, and Brazil.